sschoener/sschoener.github.io/_posts/2023-08-16-why-your-unity-project-is-slow.md

  - Asset loading,
  - Callbacks into C# code.

-I'll try to first talk a bit about the different reasons for slowdowns, and then I'll try to map the workflows to the reasons.
+I will  first talk about the different reasons for slowdowns, and then map the workflows to the reasons.
 Then I will give you any residual advice I might still have.
-I'll just warn you right now that I don't have much to say about builds, unfortunately, and there are no magic tricks: For the most part, things are slow because someone somewhere made a bad choice and wrote slow code.
+I'll just warn you right now that I don't have much to say about builds, unfortunately, and there are no magic tricks or silver bullets.

 ## Reasons for slowdowns